 As an ultra fan of hummus, I proclaim this roasted eggplant hummus the second-best thing.
 You can char or bake the whole eggplant which gives it a smoky, deep flavor that is just fabulous!
 Ready in 45 minutes, it's a flavorful and healthy dip recipe!

-I can eat hummus every single day.
-Or something along those lines.
-I am a true fan.
-And used to be a purist. i would stick to the original recipe I got from a friend, with real chickpeas (not from a can), tahini, no oil in the mix but only to serve, and so on.
+I used to be a purist.
+I would stick to the original recipe I got from a friend, with real chickpeas (not from a can), tahini, no oil in the mix but only to serve, and so on.

 Before we dive into this super easy recipe, should we say it's eggplant hummus or chickpea baba ganoush?
+I guess both work.

 The eggplants

-- How to choose good eggplants: they should be firm, have a shiny and smooth surface, and be even colored.
+How to choose good eggplants: They should be firm, have a shiny and smooth surface, and be even-colored.

-How to cook the eggplants
+Prepare the eggplants

 Charring: